dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 This result is equivalent to our prediction based on conservation of energy, that 𝐹drag ∼ 𝜌𝑣2𝐴cs.
 However, trouble happens when we wonder about the dimensionless constant's value.

 Dimensional analysis, as a mathematical technique, cannot predict the constant.
 Doing so requires physical reasoning, which starts with the observation that drag consumes energy.
-Here, no quantity on which 𝐹drag depends—namely, 𝜌, 𝑣, or 𝐴cs—represents a mechanism of energy loss.
+Here, no quantity on which 𝐹drag depends — namely, 𝜌, 𝑣, or 𝐴cs — represents a mechanism of energy loss.
 Therefore, the drag coefficient should be zero.
 Although this value is consistent with the prediction that the drag coefficient is constant, it contradicts all our experience of fluids!

 Our analysis needs to include a mechanism of energy loss.
 In fluids, loss is due to viscosity (for an object moving at a constant speed and generating no waves).
 Its physics is the topic of Section 7.3.2, as an example of a diffusion constant.
 For our purposes here, we need just its dimensions in order to incorporate viscosity into a dimensionless group: The dimensions of kinematic viscosity 𝜈 are L2T−1.
 (Unfortunately, in almost every font, the standard symbols for velocity and kinematic viscosity, 𝑣 and 𝜈, look similar; however, even more confusion would result from selecting new symbols.)
 Thus, the kinematic viscosity joins our list.
 Adding one quantity without adding a new independent dimension creates a new independent dimensionless group.
 Similarly, in our analysis of the deflection of starlight (Section ), adding the speed of light 𝑐 created a second independent dimensionless group.